Skip to main content

 A birthday party planning checklist is a phased task list that breaks the work of throwing a party into chunks: 6 weeks before, 4 weeks before, 2 weeks before, 1 week before, and day-of.
 The age of the celebrant changes which tasks apply — toddler parties skip favors and save-the-dates, adult parties skip naptime planning and add a dietary survey.
 A complete checklist has 47 master tasks and filters down to roughly 30-38 once age-band overrides are applied.
 The point is to take everything out of your head and onto paper so the last week before the party feels routine, not frantic.

 We built this checklist by cross-referencing the task lists inside 117 Party Genius themed planning packs.
 Tasks that appear in 60% or more of those packs became core tasks.
 Tasks that only matter for a specific age — diaper-change station, alcohol policy — became age-band overrides.
-The result is a checklist that has been pressure-tested across thousands of real party plans rather than one editor opinion.
+The result is a checklist that has been pressure-tested across our full library of themed planning packs rather than one editor opinion.
 For a deeper view of timing and budget, pair this with our birthday party planning timeline and birthday party cost guide.
+If the celebrant is a kid, the kids’ birthday party cost study prices the same checklist by guest count, so you can set the budget line at the same time you set the date.

 What are the 5 planning phases (6 weeks to day-of)?